 Grant-based Financial Aid

 The cornerstone of Penn’s initiative to increase access for students from all socioeconomic backgrounds is its grant-based financial aid program.
-Since 2004, the University has awarded $2 billion in undergraduate aid to more than 22,000 students.
-Forty-six percent of undergraduate students received grant-based financial aid in 2018-19.
-The Power of Penn Campaign is expanding Penn’s robust undergraduate grant-based financial aid program and growing graduate and professional student aid to minimize the burden of debt.Penn's All-Grant Policy
+Since 2004, the University has awarded $2.6 billion in undergraduate aid to more than 24,000 students.
+Forty-five percent of traditional undergraduate students received grant-based financial aid in 2021-22.
+Ongoing gifts from generous alumni and supporters are expanding Penn’s robust undergraduate grant-based financial aid program and growing graduate and professional student aid to minimize the burden of debt.Penn's All-Grant Policy

 Applying to Penn